DESTINATIONS - TRAVEL DESTINATIONS

-The new track, which I think should be called “Jol’s Track”, will also contribute to the Bookie Family funds, because visitors will drive via the Hay River Track and Batton Hill to access it.
+The new track, which I think should be called “Jol’s Track”, should have contributed to the Bookie Family funds, because visitors would have driven via the Hay River Track and Batton Hill to access it.

-At this early stage of development the track is permit-only, sourced from Jol Fleming’s Direct 4WD Awareness business in Alice Springs.
-The permit covers
+At its early stage of development the track was permit-only, sourced from Jol Fleming’s Direct 4WD Awareness business in Alice Springs.
+The permit covered

-transit through Aboriginal Lands and also includes through-travel access to the Bush Heritage property of Ethabuka, north-west of Bedourie. sadly, as at early 2022 that access permission was cancelled.
+transit through Aboriginal Lands and also included through-travel access to the Bush Heritage property of Ethabuka, north-west of Bedourie. sadly, as at early 2022 that access permission was cancelled.

-From there the convoys will head south and cross the Hay River’s sandy watercourse, before visiting the dry bed of Lake Caroline and camping for the night on a firm claypan.
+From there the convoys would have headed south and cross the Hay River’s sandy watercourse, before visiting the dry bed of Lake Caroline and camping for the night on a firm claypan.

-The starting point of Jol’s Track is on the eastern side of the Hay River, where the new adventure begins.
+The starting point of Jol’s Track is on the eastern side of the Hay River.

-As with the Madigan Line there has been no official track construction, so drivers will follow our 2015 tyre tracks through low scrub and over spinifex humps.
+As with the Madigan Line there was no official track construction, so drivers would have followed our 2015 tyre tracks through low scrub and over spinifex humps.
 Another similarity with the Madigan Line is that the dunes have much steeper eastern faces than their western sides.

 On the inaugural trip we found plentiful Gidgee campsites close to our tyre tracks.

-There are no significant landmarks on this trip, but the enjoyment comes from travelling through desert country that has probably never been traversed by anyone.
+There were no significant landmarks on this trip, but the enjoyment came from travelling through desert country that has probably never been traversed by anyone.